Cruises Tom Bolmer has Participated in

 - July 2000

-- Chief Scientist: none
+- Chief Scientist: N/A

 - Woods Hole to St. Johns, Newfoundland